davidvuong/voting-server/README.md

-## Welcome to voting-server
+## voting-server

-This is a simple repository containing code I had written based on this [tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html).
+This repository contains the server-side code written based on this [tutorial](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html).
+You can find the corresponding client-side code [here](https://github.com/davidvuong/voting-client).

 ### Setup and install